jacksonrakena/gradekeeper/README.md

 Gradekeeper is an free, open-source Rust + React web app that simplifies grade tracking and projections for university students across the globe.

 This repository holds the TypeScript/React based client.
+For the Rust/Axum-based API server, see [jacksonrakena/gradekeeper-server](https://github.com/jacksonrakena/gradekeeper-server).

 ### Running a developer environment